10 min read

 • • Avoid high-interest debt traps

-Rather than choosing between loan repayment and emergency fund, use the 70-30 rule for any extra money:
+Rather than choosing between loan repayment and emergency fund, use the 70-30 rule for any extra money beyond your monthly expenses.
+This ensures you build security while still accelerating loan repayment:

 Extra Money Allocation Strategy